gruntbatch/Color2/README.md

 This has only been tested in Photoshop 2021.
 It _should_ work in Photoshop 2020, and it _might_ work in Photoshop 2019, but I don't support either of those.

+Download the [lastest `Color2.zxp` file](https://github.com/gruntbatch/Color2/releases/tag/v1.0.0) from the releases page.
+It is signed with a self-signed certification, so it _should_ install without issue, but it might raise a warning.
+You can install the `.zxp` file manually, or using your preferred ZXP manager.

 I recommend enabling Photoshop's debug mode, and then cloning this repository into your `Adobe/CEP/extensions` folder.
 See:

 [Where to plonk my Adobe extensions?](https://creative-scripts.com/where-to-plonk-my-extensions/)

 [Setting Cep Debug Mode and Log Level the Easy Way](https://creative-scripts.com/setting-cep-debug-and-log-level/)

-Alternatively, download the lastest `Color2.zxp` file from the releases page.
-It is signed with a self-signed certification, so it _should_ install without issue, but it might raise a warning.
-You can install the `.zxp` file manually, or using your preferred ZXP manager.

 ## Inspiration